Tankosiq

-Tankosiq (Dardani in Albanian) is a village in Ferizaj Municipality, Kosovo.
+Tankosiq, also known as Dardani, is a village in Ferizaj Municipality, Kosovo.
 According to the Kosovo Agency of Statistics (KAS) from the 2024 census, there were 2,102 people residing in Tankosiq, with Albanians constituting the majority of the population.

 History

 During World War II, the village's Serb population was subjected to expulsions, murders and pillaging by Albanian paramilitaries.